 What are the key HR system benefits to consider when you're looking into implementing one for your organisation?
-Find out in this guide on the key benefits a HR platform can provide.
+Find out in this guide on the key benefits an HR platform can provide.

 This is the second post in our series on how to choose the right HR software, based on a webinar featuring industry experts Jon Curtis (former employment law solicitor and Managing Director at myhrtoolkit), Zoe Wilson (HR Director, Rethink HR), and Megan Hope (Partner Manager, CIPHR).

 Key benefits of an HR system

 We've collated the key benefits to consider according to the experts when you're looking into implementing an HR system (noting that we are looking at an HR software system, as there are other types of HR systems out there!)

-One of the leading benefits of a HR system is how it can improve organisation and productivity.
+One of the leading benefits of an HR system is how it can improve organisation and productivity.
 This is the case across a range of staff management and HR-related tasks.

-In the webinar, Megan gave the example of how a HR system can help reduce admin burden.
+In the webinar, Megan gave the example of how an HR system can help reduce admin burden.
 "If you've got people doing very admin-heavy tasks, just for example chasing people to return forms and then processing forms, they're really adding no value to that workflow and that process.

 "If we can take that person away from doing that admin task and hopefully deploy them into becoming a more valuable resource to the business, being able to do more strategic things, the efficiency of the team is suddenly heightened.